-Prior to extending the slide out room the trailer should be level.
+The trailer should be level prior to extending the slide out room.
 The front stabilizing jacks MUST be deployed.
 If the front jacks aren't down when the room is extended the side to side imbalance will twist the body of the trailer if it's only supported by the front hitch jack.
 Please read the complete leveling and stabilizing instructions in the Extended Stay part of this section.

 Once leveled and stabilized, locate the switches to operate the room.
-On the 34 ft. model they are black and located on the interior wall just forward of the room.
+They are black and located on the interior wall just forward of the room.
 The left switch, marked lock downs, must be used first.
 The lockdowns are the large paddle latches on each end of the room.
 Depress the switch to the unlock position and hold.
-He will be able to see the paddle latch on the forward end of the room retracting.
+You will see the paddle latch on the forward end of the room retracting.
 Hold the switch down until the panels are completely retracted and you hear the operating motors just start to strain.
 The motors are thermal protected so you won't have to worry about damaging them.